databricks/spark-training/strata_2013/index.md

    </pre>

-2. __Count the hashtags over a window 30 seconds__ : Next, these hashtags need to be counted over a window.
+2. __Count the hashtags over a window 30 seconds__ : Next, these hashtags need to be counted over a 30 second moving window.
-  This can be done by first mapping
+   A simple way to do this would be to gather together last 30 seconds of data and process them using the usual map-reduce way - map each tag to a (tag, 1) key-value pair and then reduce by adding the counts.
+However, in this case, counting over a sliding window can be done more intelligently.
+As the window moves, the counts of the new data can be added to the previous window's counts, and the counts of the old data that falls out of the window can be 'subtracted' from the previous window's counts.
+This can be done using DStreams as follows.

    ~~~
-      val counts = hashtags.map(t => (t, 1))
+      val counts = hashtags.map(tag => (tag, 1))
                            .reduceByKeyAndWindow(_ + _, _ - _, Seconds(30), Seconds(1))
    ~~~
+   The `_ + _` and `_ - _` are Scala short-hands for specifying functions to add and subtract two numbers. `Seconds(30)` specifies
+   the window size and `Seconds(1)` specifies the movement of the window.
+   Note, that only 'invertible' reduce operations that have 'inverse' functions (like subtracting is the inverse function of adding) can be optimized in this manner.
 The generated `counts` DStream will have records that are (hashtag, count) tuples.
    If you `print` counts and run this program, you should see something like this.

    <pre class="nocode">